Welcome to Claydon High School

 We know you would enjoy meeting our current students, our committed staff and seeing what we have to offer to future students for the next five years.

 Please do use this page and our wider website to find out more about the school and opportunities available to you.

 Ms Taylor - Headteacher

-Please click on the links below to watch presentations from students and our Senior Leadership Team
+Click on the links below to watch the relevant videos from our Senior Leadership Team

 High school is very different from primary school.
 You do not stay in the same classroom all day and will move around to your different lessons.
 Here is an idea of what your day could look like: